nicholasdille/container-slides/150_gitlab/001_quickstart/slides.md

 | grep ^Password \
 | cut -d' ' -f2
 ```

-Open browser and go to `http://seatN.inmylab.de` (substitute N with your number)

 <i class="fa-duotone fa-triangle-exclamation"></i> **Do not worry about the banner!
 New users require admin approval** <i class="fa-duotone fa-triangle-exclamation"></i>